Skip to main content | Skip to section menu | Access keys.

 Plastic bags, film and wrappings including cellophane, grease proof paper, bubble wrap and crisp bags

-We do not offer a collection service for these materials, but some local supermarkets now have recycling points for soft plastics.
+We do not offer a collection service for these materials, but most supermarkets now have recycling points for soft plastics.
 If not, they should go into your green bin.

 Plastic bottles and containers

-Recycle these along with the lids in your blue bin, but please make sure they are empty and do take the lids off.
+Recycle these along with the lids in your blue bin, but please make sure they are empty.

 Polystyrene Packaging

-• The company who delivered to your door will often take packaging for larger items away.
-Check when you order the item.
+Check with the company when you order the item or who delivered to your door as they will often take packaging for larger items away.

 S-Z